kamilogerto2/ML-eduJS/README.md

 ```

 ## 1. Creating basic structure elements (Leaf, Node, Tree)
-In this section I will show you simply you can create basic decission tree structure elements and after that - how you can use it.
+In this section I will show how simply you can create basic decission tree structure elements and after that - how you can use it.

 ### Leaf
-The smalles object in the decission tree is leaf.
+The smallest object in decission tree is leaf.
 Leaf provides you specific classes.
 To create leaf do as follows:
 ```
 const predictions = [{'Orange': 0.5}, {'Apple': 0.5}];
 const leaf = new Leaf(predictions);